legrandp/xdsme/README.md

  $ git pull origin
 ```

-All scripts are pure python code, so the only dependency is Python version >= 2.5 (or >= 2.7 for processing HDF5 files).
+All scripts are pure python code, so the only dependency is Python version >= 2.4 (or >= 2.7 for native processing of HDF5 files).
 It should work on any linux or mac-osx directly after unpacking by adding the xdsme/bin/noarch dir to your PATH variable.

 ## Examples